 Photography is a high art.
 It requires patience, technique, creativity and also a quick eye.
 It can vary from classic photography to street photography or glamorous portraits.
 It can be a reportage or a family portrait which will be remembered for years to come.
-Whatever is the kind of photography you will choose as a professional, one thing will never change: passion.
+Whatever is the kind of photography, one thing will never change: passion.
 And it is passion and patience that dominate one of the branches of photography: children portraits.
-But, apart from the great professionalism of the photographer, taking portraits of our little kids can be hard.
+But, apart from the great professionalism of the children photographer, taking portraits of our little kids can be hard.
 That’s why we collected some tips and tricks here… to help also the parents!

 1. They are in charge

 As probably parents already know, placing a kid on a stand and asking him/her to smile is not working 99% of the times.
 It can work better in a studio in front of a professional photographer, but the truth is, to take a good portrait, you have to let them be what they are: children.
 So, they are in the lead, they will jump around, and you will capture that big and splendid smile.